-The Centre established the National Pro Bono Professional Indemnity Insurance Scheme to encourage in-house corporate and government lawyers to undertake pro bono legal work.
-The Scheme removes one of the key barriers for in-house, private and career break lawyers who wish to engage in pro bono legal work – the need for professional indemnity (PI) insurance to cover them for any civil claims arising from their pro bono legal work.
+The National Pro Bono Professional Indemnity Insurance Scheme was established by the Centre to encourage lawyers to undertake pro bono legal work.
+The Scheme removes one of the key barriers for in-house, government and individual volunteer lawyers who wish to engage in pro bono legal work – the need for professional indemnity (PI) insurance to cover them for any civil claims arising from their pro bono legal work.

-The Scheme provides free professional indemnity insurance to lawyers and paralegals working on pro bono projects approved by the Centre, in circumstances where there is no other PI insurance available.
+The Scheme provides free PI insurance to lawyers and paralegals working on pro bono projects approved by the Centre, in circumstances where there is no other PI insurance available.

 the Australian Capital Territory; and